panda3d/panda3d-docs/programming/models-and-actors/loading-models.rst

 .. only:: python

-   The Filename class can also be used in combination with python's built-in path manipulation mechanisms.

-.. only:: cpp

-   The Filename class can also be used in combination with python's built-in path manipulation mechanisms.
+   The :class:`.Filename` class can also be used in combination with Python's built-in path manipulation mechanisms.

 Let's say, for instance, that you want to load a model, and the model is in the "model" directory that is in the same directory as the program's main file.